Entrepreneur from Isla de la Juventud calls for a massive donation for hurricane Melissa victims

 Related videos:

-The initiative was shared on Facebook through the profile Carapachibey Pinero, where the entrepreneur invited owners of small and medium enterprises, self-employed workers, and other non-state economic actors to join a collective effort to assist families affected by the cyclone.
+The initiative was shared on Facebook through the profile Carapachibey Pinero, where the entrepreneur invited owners of small and medium-sized enterprises, self-employed workers, and other non-state economic actors to join a collective effort to assist families affected by the cyclone.

 Facebook Capture / Carapachibey Pinero